 As a result, pulmonologists at Houston Methodist partner across disciplines such as neurology, cancer surgery and transplant medicine to manage and treat all acute and chronic disorders of the respiratory and pulmonary vascular systems.

 DETECTING LUNG CANCER SOONER

 U.S. News & world Report

-U.S. News & World Report has ranked Houston Methodist Hospital’s Department of Pulmonology No. 17 among 1,665 hospitals in the United States and has recognized Houston Methodist Hospital as one of the nation’s top 20 hospitals.
+U.S. News & World Report has ranked Houston Methodist Hospital’s Department of Pulmonology No. 15 among 1,662 hospitals.
+U.S. News & World Report has also named Houston Methodist Hospital the No. 1 hospital in Texas every year since the award began.
 Learn more.